ANSHRAMANI1/AEGIS/README.md

 Most AI assistants live in the cloud, forget everything between sessions, and have no real personality. **AEGIS** is different.

-AEGIS is a fully local, self-contained AI assistant framework built around **HELENA** (the core intelligence layer) — designed to run on your own desktop, remember your conversations, adapt its personality, and eventually improve itself over time.
+AEGIS is a fully local, self-contained AI assistant framework built around **AEGIS** (the core intelligence layer) — designed to run on your own desktop, remember your conversations, adapt its personality, and eventually improve itself over time.

 ```
-You talk to HELENA
+You talk to AEGIS
   ↓
 She remembers you (ChromaDB + Knowledge Graph)
   ↓